TylerDodds/WireframeRendering/Documentation~/wireframe-rendering.md

 whether split through sharp angle / edge splitting, uv or other seams, etc.
 This may also require ensure at least one subdivision of each surface of the model.

+In some edge conditions (long boundary edge groups that contain many sharp angles, triangles containing two boundary edges, or triangles whose vertices all touch a boundary edge) calculation may be prohibitively expensive.